praveengitsit/rbac-casework/README.md

     2. Start the development server: `ng serve` or `npm start`
     3. The application will typically be accessible at [http://localhost:4200](https://www.google.com/search?q=http://localhost:4200).

+### 2.5.
+Credentials

+Use the following credentials to log into the application:

+UserName: superadmin
+Password: superadmin

+Similarly, you can also use the following credentials for a more limited access level:

+UserName: johndoe
+Password: johndoe

 ## 3. Project Structure

 ### 3.1.
 Backend (Node.js/Express - `server.js`):